SanojRellen/Ablage/README.md

+Dim cell As Range
-Dim modifiedValue As String
+Dim multiplier As Double

-' Read the value from B31 and remove the last 7 characters modifiedValue = Left(templateWs.Range("B31").Value, Len(templateWs.Range("B31").Value) - 7)
+' Get the value from J20

-' Copy the result to J20 and format as number templateWs.Range("J20").Value = CDbl(modifiedValue)
-templateWs.Range("J20").NumberFormat = "0.00" ' Optional: format as number with 2 decimal places
+multiplier = templateWs.Range("J20").Value

+' Loop through the range C20:H20
+For Each cell In templateWs.Range("C20:H20")
+    ' Multiply each cell's value by the value in J20 and put the result back into the cell cell.Value = cell.Value * multiplier
+Next cell